jeremiasivan/SimNOW/README.md

     In UNIX-based operating systems (e.g., Linux and MacOS), it is advisable to use `nohup` or `tmux` to run the whole pipeline.
 For Windows, you can use `psmux`.

+## <a id="inout">Input and Output Files</a>
+Please see <a href="./codes/README.md">README.md</a> for more details about input and output files required for running SimNOW, including examples from publications.

 ---
 ## <a id="refs">References</a>
 1. Ly-Trong, N., et al. (<a href="https://doi.org/10.1093/molbev/msac092">2022</a>). **AliSim: A Fast and Versatile Phylogenetic Sequence Simulator for the Genomic Era**. *Molecular Biology and Evolution*, *39*(5), msac092.